Allan Bresland: Background

+Bresland lost his Assembly seat at the 2011 Assembly election, but was returned to Strabane District Council in the local elections that same day.

+He was elected to the successor Derry City and Strabane District Council in the 2014 local elections, representing the new Sperrin District.
+He was re-elected to the council in 2019 and 2023.
+Bresland retired from the Council in October 2023, five months after his re-election.

+Personal life

 Bresland lives in Sion Mills and is married with four children and six grandchildren.
 He is a member of the select vestry of the Church of the Good Shepherd, Sion Mills, an active member of the Orange Order and a founder-member of North Tyrone Credit Union.
 He served as a part-time member of the Ulster Defence Regiment for 15 years.